Meditation: What It Is, Benefits, and How to Get Started

 Tips for building a meditation habit

-Meditation isn’t difficult, but building the habit can be challenging.
-We know we’ve formed a habit when it feels strange to break it — like going to bed without brushing your teeth.
-It’s the same with meditation.
-Curiously notice what happens on a day you don’t meditate.
-Many meditators find that they encounter more difficulties because they take their thoughts more seriously — especially thoughts about themselves.
-In other words, they’re less present.
-Here are Mindfully’s best tips for meditating regularly:
+Meditation is not difficult, but building the habit can be challenging.
+We know a habit has formed when it feels strange to break it, like going to bed without brushing your teeth.
+It is the same with meditation.
+Notice with curiosity what happens on a day you do not meditate.
+Many meditators find that they experience more difficulty because they take their thoughts more seriously, especially thoughts about themselves.
+In other words, they are less present.

 Self-compassion

 In meditation, we don’t only practise becoming more present.
 We also practise being kinder to ourselves.
 Every time we get distracted by a thought and begin again without inner criticism, we’re training self-compassion.
 We can bring the same attitude whenever we’ve planned a meditation but life got in the way.
-Why not simply start again tomorrow?
+Why not simply begin again tomorrow?

 Connect your meditation to an existing activity